hylang/hy/docs/quickstart.rst

    :alt: Karen Rustard's Cuddles
    :align: left

-(thanks to Karen Rustard for Cuddles!)
+(thanks to Karen Rustad for Cuddles!)

 HOW TO GET HY REAL FAST: